sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 1. Try the below prompts and respond according to the AI response.
 For each response use the Debug log to understand the agent selection and termination strategy.
    ![Debug Log](./media/module-04/view-debuglog.png)
     1. Who can help me here?
     1. Transfer $50 to my friend.
+(When prompted, give it an account number ranging from `Acc001` to `Acc009` and any email address)
     1. Looking for a Savings account with high interest rate.
     1. File a complaint about theft from my account.
-    1. How much did I spend on grocery?
+    1. How much did I spend on groceries?
+(If prompted, say over the last 6 months)
     1. Provide me a statement of my account.
+(If prompted, give it an account number ranging from `Acc001` to `Acc009`)
 1. Expected response: The response is inline with the Agent's prompts and plugins.

 ### 4. Stop the Application